logto-io/docs/docs/docs/recipes/protect-your-api/README.md

 # ⚔️ Protect your API

-Along with a fluent user sign-in experience, by default, Logto comes with the [API resources](../../references/resources/README.md) authorization service.
-It will help you protect the private APIs resources from anonymous identities.
+With a fluent user sign-in experience, by default, Logto comes with the [API resources](../../references/resources/README.md) authorization service.
+It will help you protect your APIs resources from anonymous identities.
 Let's walk through the following steps and implement the API resource authorization guard of your own using Logto.

 ## Register the API resource through Logto **Admin Console**

 Logto will identify the registered [API resources](../../references/resources/README.md) from an authorization request and issue an audience-restricted `access_token` accordingly.

 Go to the **API Resources** section in **Admin Console**.
-You will notice a build-in resource listed with the API identifier as `https://api.logto.io`.
-This resource indicates all the management APIs you may use to maintain Logto service.
+You will notice a build-in resource listed with the API identifier as `https://api.logto.io.` This resource indicates all the management APIs you may use to maintain the Logto service.
 It will guarantee all our APIs are under protection and restricted to the Logto authorized users with Admin Role.

 <!-- TODO: Replace the API resource AC screenshot -->